-For many parents, make up wearers and germophobes the headlines announcing a possible wet wipe ban may seem like a disaster.
-But the truth is that wet wipes are the disaster.
-They are clogging up our sewers (making up 93% of the matter contained in fatbergs) and exposing us (and our children) to unnecessary chemicals.
+Yes - you heard that right.
+There is plastic in wet wipes.
+In fact, most brands are actually almost entirely plastic!
+But the truth is that wet wipes are a disaster for many reasons.
+Aside from the plastic, they are clogging up our sewers (making up 93% of the matter contained in fatbergs) and exposing us (and our children) to unnecessary chemicals.
 So what are the alternatives?

 Wet wipe alternatives for make up removal